Stuttering speech therapist in Almaty — what you need to know

 | Speech therapy massage | 20 min | 3 500 | In-person only |

-Prices are current for this period.
-A package system with a flexible schedule is available — please inquire when booking.
+Prices are indicated for the current period.
+A subscription system with a flexible schedule is possible — check when booking.

-How to choose a speech therapist for stuttering (stuttering specialist) in Almaty
+How to choose a stuttering specialist (fluency specialist) in Almaty

-Experience with your age group: stuttering in a preschooler and in an adult require different methods.
+Experience with your age group: stuttering in a preschooler and in an adult requires different methods.
 Ask how many clients of your age the specialist has worked with in the past year.

-Diagnostic requirement: a good stuttering specialist does not start sessions without a preliminary diagnosis.
-If you are immediately offered to buy a package, that is a red flag.
+Availability of diagnostics: a good stuttering specialist does not start sessions without a preliminary diagnosis.
+If you are immediately offered to buy a subscription, that is a red flag.

-Reviews from clients with stuttering: not general reviews, but specific ones — "the child stopped stammering after 4 months," "the adult was able to present at work."
-Ask for contact details (with client consent).
+Reviews from clients with stuttering: not general reviews, but specific ones — "the child stopped stammering after 4 months," "an adult was able to present at work."
+Ask for contact information for follow-up (with client consent).

-Plan transparency: the specialist should explain what will be done at each stage, the approximate timeline, and how you can track progress.
-If you are told "just come and you'll see" — look for someone else.
+Transparency of the plan: the specialist should explain what will be done at each stage, the approximate timeline, and how you can assess progress.
+If you are told "just come and you'll see" — look for another specialist.

-Working with parents (for children): a speech therapist should teach you how to behave during stuttering episodes and what speech routine to create at home.
-Without this, correction is delayed.
+Work with parents (for children): the speech therapist should teach you how to behave during hesitations, what speech regime to create at home.
+Without this, correction drags on.

-Location and schedule: the center should be accessible time-wise — if you live in the Alatau district and sessions are only in the morning at the center, you will quickly burn out.
-Our center is conveniently located, and we are open until 8:00 PM.
+Location and schedule: the center should be accessible time-wise — if you live in the Alatau district and sessions are only in the morning at the center, you'll quickly burn out.
+Our center is conveniently located, and we work until 8:00 PM.

-Working with stuttering in Almaty is not a quick process, but it is predictable.
+In Almaty, working with stuttering is not a quick process, but it is predictable.
 If you see that a specialist does not give clear answers to these questions, their qualifications are likely lower than claimed.
-Come to us for a free diagnostic session — we will show you how the work is structured and what results are realistic in your case.
+Come to us for a free assessment — we will show you how the work is structured and what results are realistic in your case.